atomisthq/docs/docs/quick-starts/project-templates/cli/getting-started-with-the-cli.md

 If you ever want to see this status again all you need to do is execute the `status` command.

+## Getting out of trouble: *Cancelling a Command with :q*

+If you've kicked off a flow with a command and realise you no longer want to continue you can use the defactor standard `:q` command to get back to the `show` menu of commands.

+## Next?

 A good next step is for you to create a template to work with.
 The best way to do that *if* you have some existing code in a repository you have access to is to do a `superfork` as you'll see in the [next quick start](superforking-a-new-template)...